-- Some proteins that span the membrane form a water filled pathways (Channels) which enables water soluble substances to diffuse across the membrane through these structures.
+Some proteins that span the membrane form a water filled pathways (Channels) which enables water soluble substances to diffuse across the membrane through these structures.
 These channels are highly selective (Na+ can pass only through sodium channels and K+ can pass only through K+ channels).
 Not all the time the channel is opened.
 The activity of these channels is under controlling mechanisms that govern the channels activity.
 Some of these channels change their activity when the membrane potential is changed (voltage dependent (sensitive) channels).
-Other channels can open when a specific ligand binds to its receptor and causes opening of channel (chemical gated channels). - Other proteins serve as Carrier molecules which help other molecules to cross biological membrane.
+Other channels can open when a specific ligand binds to its receptor and causes opening of channel (chemical gated channels).

+Other proteins serve as Carrier molecules which help other molecules to cross biological membrane.
 These transport proteins are highly selective to substances.
-They bind to a substance and move it through the interstices to the other side of the membrane. - Other proteins are Receptors for ligands found in the extracellular fluid.
+They bind to a substance and move it through the interstices to le l'one - Arthe other side of the membrane.

+Other proteins are Receptors for ligands found in the extracellular fluid.
 The binding of ligand to receptor will initiate cellular events that alter the activity of the cell. (an ex.
-Activation of Na+ channels in striated muscle after binding of acetylcholine (Ach) to its receptor on the muscle membrane).
+Activation of Na+ channels in striated muscle after